What are the responsibilities and job description for the Education Program Assistant 2 position at Oregon State University?

 Assists the managing faculty with enhancing access, inclusion, and relevant best practices and include these activities in the quarterly and annual reports.

-Promotes nutrition education programming using mixed-media in conjunction with a program team, i.e., writing news releases, articles, and public service announcements; giving public presentations in person, radio, or television; and designing and/or maintaining the contents for website.
+Promotes nutrition education programming using mixed-media in conjunction with program team, i.e., writing news releases, articles, and public service announcements; giving public presentations in person, radio, or television; and designing and/or maintaining the content of the website.

 Promotes programs and resources in a way that reaches audiences from broad and diverse backgrounds and life experiences and cultural identities.